-The Desert Storm ground offensive begins on 24 February.
+Six weeks of sustained air strikes are followed by an overwhelming ground offensive.
 The Iraqis are quickly forced out of Kuwait.
 Thousands of Iraqi soldiers die and much of Iraq's infrastructure is destroyed.
 Kuwait is also devastated as the fleeing Iraqis set over 1,160 oil wells alight and create about 320 oil lakes.

 The war ends on 27 February.
 A cease-fire is declared on 3 March.
 Estimates of total Iraqi deaths during the war vary from as few as 1,500 to as many as 200,000, although it is widely believed that about 3,500 civilians were killed and about 100,000 soldiers.
 The number of coalition troops killed is 345 (268 from the US and 77 from other coalition members).

 The permanent cease-fire agreement requires Iraq to destroy all of its chemical, biological and nuclear weapons as well as missiles with a range of more than 150 kilometres and to allow verification by inspectors from the UN Special Commission (UNSCOM) and the International Atomic Energy Agency (IAEA).

 The trade sanctions and an oil embargo will remain in force until the inspectors certify that all weapons of mass destruction have been identified and destroyed.